acquia/http-hmac-php/README.md

 }
 ```

-PHPUnit testing a controller behind HMAC HTTP authentification in Symfony:
+PHPUnit testing a controller using HMAC HTTP authentication in Symfony:

 1. Add the service declaration: